taicheukkin/setiment-analysis-of-Music-/README.md

 -csv file involving 100 rommance song and column involving statistic(viewcount,likecount,commentcount) and information(song_name,song_title) and calculation of average emotion and sentiment score of youtube video

+# Powerbi file

+- build the snowflake schema in the model view to create filter

+- build the 3 dashboard demonstrate the relationship between emotion and sentiment score in both video and comment level